-Year Activity Amount 2017 Behavioral health screening, brief therapy, and referral co-located within DV agencies; culturally \$638,627 appropriate behavioral health consultation within agency serving immigrant and refugee survivors; and system coordination, training, and consultation 55 2017 Annual Exp 2017 Annual Expenditure 2018 Behavioral health screening, brief therapy, and \$655,231 referral co-located within DV agencies; culturally appropriate behavioral health consultation within agency serving immigrant and refugee survivors; and system coordination, training, and consultation 2018 Annual Exp enditure \$655,231 Biennial Expendi ture \$1,293,858
+Year Activity Amount

+2017 Behavioral health screening, brief therapy, and referral co-located within DV agencies; culturally appropriate behavioral health consultation within agency serving immigrant and refugee survivors; and system coordination, training, and consultation \$638,627

+2017 Annual Exp 2017 Annual Expenditure

+2018 Behavioral health screening, brief therapy, and referral co-located within DV agencies; culturally appropriate behavioral health consultation within agency serving immigrant and refugee survivors; and system coordination, training, and consultation \$655,231

+2018 Annual Exp \$655,231

+Biennial Expenditure \$1,293,858

 This spending plan is revised from the 2016 SIP spending plan.
-It increases spending in this initiative by \$151,700 with a commensurate decrease in spending for the PRI-09 Sexual Assault
+It increases spending in this initiative by \$151,700 with a commensurate decrease in spending for the PRI-09 Sexual Assault Behavioral Health Services initiative.
+This is a net zero change to overall spending for the MIDD budget, with no service impacts to clients or providers.
+The change was made at the request of providers to more accurately reflect the population and services.

-Under MIDD 1, funding for this role was divided between strategies addressing sexual assault and DV.
-Under a potential MIDD 2, although the function of the position is unchanged and is designed to cross between these systems, for administrative purposes it is funded under the DV initiative only at the request of stakeholders.
+&lt;sup>51 Under MIDD 1, funding for this role was divided between strategies addressing sexual assault and DV.
+Under MIDD 2, although the function of the position is unchanged and is designed to cross between these systems, for administrative purposes it is funded under the DV initiative only at the request of stakeholders.